surajpai50612/Movie-Database-MuleSoft/README.md

 1. 'movies.sql' file contains the sql code for creating table, inserting values into table and some queries.

-2. 'dbconnect.php' file connects XAAMP server to our project.
+2. 'dbconnect.php' file connects XAMPP server to our project.

 3. 'index.php' file contains how we can include database connection in any part of our project.